 - Download the AkôFlow Client:

 - Go to the AkôFlow Releases page and download the appropriate version for your system.
-You can build the akoflow client system too.
-To download the releases follow the link

 - Run the AkôFlow Client: